Austynmcl/INFO3010-SpotifyProject/SpotifyProject.md

     ##        'Positive' Class : 1
     ##

-As shown by the results, the linear and gaussian transformations had the highest accuracy in predicting which group the songs belonged to.
-With an average of around 80%, there are clear differences in my taste and what Spotify recommends that I should listen to.
+As shown by the results, the gaussian transformation had the highest accuracy in predicting which group the songs belonged to.
+With an average of around 85%, there are clear differences in my taste and what Spotify recommends that I should listen to.
 This could be inproved if I had access to larger playlists of Spotify recommendations for my taste.